isomerpages/obs-oac/_about/Overview.md

 ---
 <h3>Welcome</h3>
 <p>Welcome to the official Singapore Outdoor Adventure Education (OAE) Resource
 website.
-Here, you will find detailed insights into the Council's initiatives, sector development and valuable resources.
+Here, you will find detailed insights into the Council's plans, sector development and valuable resources.
 From national standards and professional development to safety compliance and sector promotion, our website offers a wealth of knowledge to support the growth and transformation